 Treatment and prognosis

-Unfortunately prognosis is poor, with patients demonstrating gradual neurological decline.
+Unfortunately, the overall prognosis is poor, with patients demonstrating gradual neurological decline.
 Death occurs typically 5 to 10 years after the diagnosis is first made 3.

 Clinically there is overlap with 1: